Universität Bonn

 1972

-Sigrid D. Peyerimhoff became his successor.
+Sigrid D. Peyerimhoff1 became his successor.
 Her experience in quantum chemical ab initio calculations, gained during her postdoctoral time with C.C.J.
 Roothaan and R.S.
 Mulliken in Chicago, with E. Davidson in Seattle and L.C.
 Allen in Princeton, attracted students and led to a rapid growth of the theoretical chemistry group.
 Because of her co-operations with research groups of various countries, Ph.D. students and postdocs were exchanged frequently in the spirit of international research.

 W.H.
 Eugen Schwarz was the first who habilitated in Theoretical Chemistry at the University of Bonn.
 Title of thesis: "Röntgen-Absorptions-Spektroskopie an freien Molekülen".
 In 1976 he accepted an appointment as professor (C3) at the University of Siegen.